5G PR: What it means for communications

 I recently had the opportunity to attend the PR Council’s annual Critical Issues Forum, which focused on the idea of 5G PR.
 5G PR reflects the speed at which the world is changing and how people are communicating with one another, in real time at lightning speeds, all made available by the cutting-edge technologies we’re surrounded by.
 Those of us on the ground found ourselves talking about how new platforms will change the way we communicate, how iGen will replace millennials and the impact on communications in today’s political climate.

-Three highlights from these discussions really stood out:
+Here are three highlights from these discussions that really stood out.

 Because of the way our environment and the media ecosystem is constantly moving and evolving, brands must keep moving, too.
 The opportunities lie in finding new ways to connect with consumers by embracing the four realities and paying attention to the movement around them.
 It’s an important time for communicators to help brands harness their motion and propel their messages forward.

 Connect with the author, Jessica Jeng, on Twitter.

 UPDATE: Speaking Truth to Power on World Press Freedom Day